nnwetzel/nnwetzel/README.md

-Hi, I'm Nat
+Computer Science student at Northeastern University, concentrating in Artificial Intelligence, interested in exploring new technologies, developing scalable solutions, and driving innovation, with a focus on continuous learning and creating meaningful impact.

-I’m a second-year Computer Science student at Northeastern University, concentrating in Artificial Intelligence.
-As an Amazon Future Engineer Scholar and former SDE intern at Amazon, I’ve worked on projects that fueled my passion for software engineering.
-I enjoy learning new technologies, building scalable solutions, and contributing to innovation, and I’m eager to grow my skills and impact the tech industry.
+Feel free to contact me at wetzel.na@northeastern.edu!